pzaino/thecrowler-docker-support/README.md

-# The CROWler DOcker Support
+# The CROWler Docker Support

 This repository contains the Dockerfile and the necessary files to build a Docker image for the CROWler tool.